Orka (character): Fictional character biography

-When the Atlantean barbarian Attuma takes over the city of Atlantis, Orka is pardoned from his exile and joins the Imperial Army.
+When the Atlantean barbarian Attuma takes over Atlantis, Orka is pardoned from his exile and joins the Imperial Army.
 Part of an invasion force that attacks the surface world, Orka battles the Avengers and the Fantastic Four, but is defeated by heroine She-Hulk and the Black Panther and imprisoned.

 Orka escapes imprisonment and joins marine team Deep Six (also consisting of Attuma, Nagala, Piranha, Sea Urchin and Tiger Shark).
 The group attack the United States and battles the Avengers and the People's Protectorate and are eventually defeated.

-Orka features in several other Marvel titles such as Fantastic Four She-Hulk and the Defenders.
-After the events of the Civil War, Orka features in the title Heroes for Hire and joins the team (also falling in love with fellow member Misty Knight).
-He also strikes up a friendship with the Heroes for Hire's invulnerable administrative assistant.
-Orka is killed in combat by a Doombot (a robotic copy of villain Doctor Doom) reprogrammed by the Headmen.
+Orka features in several other Marvel titles such as Fantastic Four, She-Hulk, and The Defenders.
+After the events of "Civil War", Orka features in the title Heroes for Hire and joins the team (also falling in love with fellow member Misty Knight).
+Orka is killed in combat by a Doombot reprogrammed by the Headmen.

-During the "Dark Reign" storyline, Orka was seen in Erebus gambling for his resurrection.
+During the "Dark Reign" storyline, Orka is seen in Erebus gambling for his resurrection.
 He is later seen on Pluto's jury (alongside Abomination, Armless Tiger Man, Artume, Baron Heinrich Zemo, Commander Kraken, Iron Monger, Jack O'Lantern, Kyknos, Nessus, Scourge of the Underworld, and Veranke) at the trial of Zeus.

 Orka turns up alive and is imprisoned in the Cellar by soldiers working for Regent's company Empire Unlimited.

-Orka appears as a member of Namor's Defenders of the Deep.
-Orka was shown being attacked by Hyperion of the Squadron Supreme of America.
+Orka later appears as a member of Namor's Defenders of the Deep.

 Powers and abilities

 Orka is an exceptionally strong Atlantean, who courtesy of Doctor Dorcas' enhancements Orka has superhuman strength, speed, stamina, durability, and agility.
-Orka originally wore a belt which by psionic means provided the added power of a killer whale to the character's already considerable strength.
-The belt also allowed Orka to exist for indefinite periods on land although he was not at full strength due to dehydration.
+Orka originally wore a belt which by psionic means provided the added power of an orca to his already considerable strength.
+The belt also allowed Orka to survive for indefinite periods on land, although he still loses strength due to dehydration.
 Using surgical and electrochemical enhancements, the Brand Corporation augmented Orka's natural abilities, which allowed him to retain his strength without the use of the belt.
 The experimentation also increased Orka's size, resilience and endurance, but at the cost of reduced intelligence.
-Orka can communicate with and summon killer whales through high-pitched whistles; so long as there are killer whales in his vicinity Orka's physical abilities increase several time over.
+Orka can communicate with and summon orcas through high-pitched whistles; so long as there are orcas in his vicinity, Orka's physical abilities increase several time over.
 He can also swim at superhuman speeds.